Queeno11/Data-Portal-Brief-Generator/HC_2page_design.knit.md

 ### \boldblue{T\small{HE HUMAN CAPITAL INDEX}}###

-A child born in Moldova just before the pandemic will be **58 percent** as productive when she grows up as she could be if she enjoyed complete education and full health.
+A child born in Australia just before the pandemic will be **77 percent** as productive when she grows up as she could be if she enjoyed complete education and full health.

-This is lower than the average for the Europe & Central Asia region (69 percent) but higher than the average for Upper Middle Income countries (56 percent).
+This is higher than the average for the East Asia & Pacific region (59 percent) and High Income countries (71 percent).

 ### \boldblue{T\small{HE HUMAN CAPITAL INDEX COMPONENTS}}###

-* **Probability of Survival to Age 5.** **98** out of 100 children born in Moldova survive to age 5.
+* **Probability of Survival to Age 5.** **100** out of 100 children born in Australia survive to age 5.

-* **Expected Years of School.** In Moldova, a child who starts school at age 4 can expect to complete **11.8 years** of school by her 18th birthday.
+* **Expected Years of School.** In Australia, a child who starts school at age 4 can expect to complete **13.6 years** of school by her 18th birthday.

-* **Harmonized Test Scores.** Students in Moldova score **439** on a scale where 625 represents advanced attainment and 300 represents minimum attainment.
+* **Harmonized Test Scores.** Students in Australia score **516** on a scale where 625 represents advanced attainment and 300 represents minimum attainment.

-* **Learning-adjusted Years of School.** Factoring in what children actually learn, expected years of school is only **8.3 years**.
+* **Learning-adjusted Years of School.** Factoring in what children actually learn, expected years of school is only **11.2 years**.

-* **Adult Survival Rate.** Across Moldova, **84 percent** of 15-year olds will survive until age 60.
+* **Adult Survival Rate.** Across Australia, **95 percent** of 15-year olds will survive until age 60.
 This statistic is a proxy for the range of health risks that a child born today would experience as an adult under current conditions.

-* **Fraction of Children Under 5 Not Stunted.** **94** out of 100 children are **not** stunted. **6** out of 100 children are at risk of cognitive and physical limitations that can last a lifetime.
+* **Fraction of Children Under 5 Not Stunted.** **98** out of 100 children are **not** stunted. **2** out of 100 children are at risk of cognitive and physical limitations that can last a lifetime.

 ### \boldblue{T\small{HE HUMAN CAPITAL UTILIZATION}}###

 * **U-HCI** The returns on human capital are realized when individuals predominantly utilize that capital through work.
 Consequently, we introduce a utilization-adjusted Human Capital Index (UHCI) that accounts for underutilization of human capital in the labor market by taking into account the proportion of the employed working-age population.
-In Moldova, adjusting the HCI for utilization leads to a decrease to 0.27.
-This suggests that nearly less than half of Moldova's population is unable to fully leverage their skills and knowledge to contribute effectively to the economy.
+In Australia, adjusting the HCI for utilization leads to a decrease to 0.57.
+This suggests that nearly more than half of Australia's population is unable to fully leverage their skills and knowledge to contribute effectively to the economy.

 \vspace{-1mm}
 \begin{table}[H]